February 9, 2016

 Be sure to talk to your doctor, however, if sinus pain and pressure become severe or do not subside on their own.
 You may have a sinus infection that requires the care of a physician.
 While our techniques have a high rate of helping our customers (and us!) with sinus relief, they are not meant to be a substitute for professional medical advice, diagnosis, or treatment.
 While similar symptoms can occur normally with allergies or dry air, and over-the-counter nasal decongestants may provide limited relief, always talk to your doctor if you feel uneasy about any treatment or symptoms.

 Start your journey at La’ James International College TODAY!
-For more information, please call 888-880-2108 or visit www.LJIC.edu
+Learn more about our beauty school in Iowa, or for more information, call 888-880-2108.

 Leave a Reply